 One of the principal objectives of the Crisis Observatory is the promotion of new research about the crisis and the wide dissemination of its results.
-This disseminaiton is going to take place through the Observatory’s website, but also through public events, seminars and other activities.
-In this context, one of the priorities of the Crisis Observatory is the participation in research and educaitonal programmes.
+This dissemination takes place through the Observatory’s website, but also through public events, seminars and other activities.
+In this context, one of the priorities of the Crisis Observatory is the participation in research and educational programs.

-In addition, the Crisis Observatory participated in ELIAMEP’s 10th European Seminar.
-The Seminar hosted European officials and distinguished academics, researchers and analysts from Greece and Europe.
+Finally, the Crisis Observatory contributed in the organization of ELIAMEP’s 10th European Seminar.
+The Seminar, which took place in 2013, hosted European officials and distinguished academics, researchers and analysts from Greece and Europe.
 The European Seminar was funded by the European Commission.
-The theme of this year’s Seminar was “Europe in Crisis, Citizens in Protest”.
-The Seminar looked into the dymanics of the debt crisis in Europe, with a focus on the austerity policies being promoted and the protest movements that formed against them.
-The Crisis Observatory patrticipated to the programme through its Head, Dimitris Katsikas, who was Project Coordinator for the European Seminar.
+The theme of the Seminar was “Europe in Crisis, Citizens in Protest”.
+The Seminar looked into the dynamics of the debt crisis in Europe, with a focus on the austerity policies being promoted and the protest movements that formed against them.
+The Crisis Observatory participated in the programme through its Head, Dr Dimitris Katsikas, who was Project Coordinator for the European Seminar.